thephpleague/uri/README.md

 ## URL components classes

 Each URL component is an object on its on.
-Everytime you acces one of them from the `League\Url\Url` object it returns a clone of the given class.
+When accessing them from the `League\Url\Url` object you get a clone of the corresponding component object.
 The following method were set:

 * `League\Url\Url::getScheme()`
 * `League\Url\Url::getUser()`